Gifts and tools are different things.

 If you are thwarted in the expression of your gifts, you will suffer.
 If these are identified and fostered and you’re given chances to express them, you will thrive.

-While I was in Iceland for a session of the Orphan Wisdom school, Stephen Jenkinson was sharing with us his understand of what a ‘tool’ is.
-The gist of it was that a tool is something basic, small and simple with few moving parts.
+While I was in Iceland for a session of the Orphan Wisdom School, Stephen Jenkinson was sharing with us his understand of what a “tool” is.
+The gist of it was that a tool is something basic, small and simple, with few moving parts.
 It’s something primitive.
 It’s not complicated.
-A tool extends the grasp of the hand, augments the strength of the grip (e.g. plyers) but it does so in a way that the hand recognizes itself in the extension – in kind not degree.
+A tool extends the grasp of the hand (e.g. a wooden spoon), augments the strength of the grip (e.g. pliers) but it does so in a way that the hand recognizes itself in the extension – in kind, not degree.
 A tool makes the hand more able.
 The work you do with tools is a devotional act.
 You can see this in the incredible care that people took of their tools in traditional cultures and the veneration they gave them.
-They treated them as ones who are just alive as they were.
+They treated their tools as sentient, just just alive as they were.
 A tool is a sacred thing.
-But not a ‘thing’.
-A sacred ‘one’.
+But not a “thing.”
+A sacred “one.”

 And so our tools are in a deep relationship with our gifts.

-If you are doing work that isn’t built around your natural gifts and you have no tools you’re using, this is called ‘winging it at something you’re mediocre at.’
+If you are doing work that isn’t built around your natural gifts and you have no tools you’re using, you’re “winging it” at something you’re mediocre at.
 Your work will only ever be functional.
 It’ll be okay at best.

-If you are doing work that isn’t built around your natural gifts and you have a lot of really good tools you’re using, this is called competent.
-You’ll only ever be ‘good’.
+If you are doing work that isn’t built around your natural gifts and you have a lot of really good tools you’re using, you’re probably “competent.”
+But you’ll likely only ever be good at it.

-If you are doing work that is built around your natural gifts and you have no tools you’re using, this is called ‘winging it at something you’re naturally great at.’
-Your work will only ever be good but unpredictable.
+If you are doing work that is built around your natural gifts and you have no tools you’re using, you’re “winging it” at something you’re naturally great at.
+Your work will be good, but unpredictable.
 It’ll be inconsistently amazing at best.
 This is the mad genius, the unpracticed artistic genius, the untutored savant.

-If you are doing work that is built around your natural gifts and you have plenty of tools you’re practiced in, this is closer to the neighbourhood of mastery or, better yet, a deep devotion to the expression of your gifts in this world in the most skillful and articulated way possible.
+If you are doing work that is built around your natural gifts and you have plenty of tools you’re practiced with or in, this is closer to the neighbourhood of mastery or, better yet, a deep devotion to the expression of your gifts in this world, in the most skillful and articulated way possible.